Robert E. Swain

 Robert Eckles Swain (January 5, 1875 – May 31, 1961) was an alumnus of and faculty member at Stanford University, a mayor of Palo Alto, California and a founder of SRI International.

 Early life

-Born on January 5, 1875, in Hollister, California, a town that his father and three associates had founded.
+Born on January 5, 1875, in Hollister, California, to Thomas H. Swain, the jolly, generous “Tom’ and Leila Belle [nee: Gilbert] a town that his father and three associates had founded.
+He had one sister, three brothers; William, March 17, 1874, Margaret, Jan.
+16,1877, Thomas Hendricks, July 4,1878, Ira Augusta, Aug.
+28,1880, and one half brother; Edward Lemon, born April 8, 1871.
 After two years of high school, Swain entered Stanford University in its fourth class of undergraduates.
 His professor Jarius Maxson Stillman, head of Stanford's department of chemistry, convinced him to study chemistry.
 Swain graduated with his bachelor's degree in 1899.